 Meanwhile, Doc Holliday has struck up an unlikely friendship with Dodo (Jackie Lane).
 When he and Kate flee Tombstone, he insists on taking Dodo, for no discernible reason.
 So Dodo ends up being an unwilling gooseberry throughout Holliday and Kate’s sojourn to a town called nothing.
 And although Dodo forces Holliday at gunpoint to return to Tombstone, she’s oddly devoted to him.
 In the middle of the climactic Gunfight at the OK Corral, bullets flying everywhere, she runs out into it to join him.
 For no other reason than to be briefly captured by Ringo.
 Honestly, it’s a contender for dumbest move by a companion ever.
 This is clearly a Dodo with a death wish.

 But this is a black comedy, so black it mightn’t have entirely surprised if Dodo had bitten the dust, followed by a hammy punchline, and perhaps another verse of the Ballad. (“She’s as dead as a Dodo, and it’s all gone to ruin!
-Vacant room in the TARDIS and the Last Chance Saloon!”).
+Vacant rooms in the TARDIS and the Last Chance Saloon!”).
 Doc Holliday shoots some folk offscreen while fetching dinner and the other Doctor (Hartnell, having fun throughout) rests his hand absentmindedly on poor old dead Charlie.
 Grim laughs indeed.

 It’s often mentioned that The Gunfighters was the story that really did for the historicals.
 But it also meant the end for comedy stories for a long time until, what…City of Death?
 Sure, there were plenty of stories with lighter moments, but outright comedies were no more.
 And they had been semi-regular in Doctor Who up until this point: The Romans, The Myth Makers and then this.
 And musical stories?
 The next story which could make a claim to that would be Delta and the Bannermen 21 years later.